FlatTurtle/InfoScreen/README.md

 	});

 Events:

 - refresh: the frameworks requests to refresh your collection
 - born: your turtle fully grown (post-constructor)
-- destroy: your turtle is killed
+- destroy: your turtle is destroyed

 View
 ----